subhomoy-roy-choudhury/Hack_IP/README.md

 # Hack_IP :
-<p>This is a command line tool which is used to gather system info and ipaddress and location of any user . </p>
+<p>This is a command line tool which is used to gather system info and ipaddress and location of any device . </p>

 # Requirements :-
 <p>This tool require python3</p>